googleworkspace/google-chat-samples/python/auth-app/README.md

 # Google Chat authorization bot

-This code sample creates a Google Chat bot that requests additional authorizations from the user.
-This bot retrieves the user's Google profile information from [People API](https://developers.google.com/people/), and is performing authorization against
+This code sample creates a Google Chat app that requests additional authorizations from the user.
+This app retrieves the user's Google profile information from [People API](https://developers.google.com/people/), and is performing authorization against
 [Google's OAuth2](https://developers.google.com/identity/protocols/OAuth2WebServer)